Originally published on 27th June 2017 Last updated on 16th February 2024

 The adrenal glands are also part of the endocrine system and many thyroid patients find that they develop adrenal dysfunction on top of thyroid disease.

-Adrenal fatigue (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction) seems pretty common among thyroid patients and testing for it with a 24 hour, four point saliva test will show if you do indeed have it.
+Adrenal dysfunction (note: it may also be referred to as hypothalamic-pituitary axis dysfunction) seems pretty common among thyroid patients and testing for it with a 24 hour, four point saliva test can show if you do indeed have it.

 When I had high cortisol adrenal fatigue, it was causing me to have hot flushes where I became unbearably hot and sweat buckets.
 Even in December!